Ao Tawhiti: Post-earthquake era (2011–2019)

+Merging of Discovery and Unlimited (2013–2014)

 On 26 March 2013, Minister of Education Hekia Parata wrote to Unlimited and Discovery 1 with confirmation of a proposed merger between the schools.
 The decision was made as an outcome of the Ministry of Education's "Shaping Education" consultation.
 In November 2013, Steven Mustor was appointed the director of the merged school.
 He had previously worked as a learning advisor at Unlimited for seven years leading up to the 2011 earthquake.

 By January 2014, both schools would be merged into a single school for years 1 to 13 students.
 The school was temporarily named Unlimited Discovery Merged School.
 An elected board governed the school within three months after the process was completed.

 In early March 2014 it was announced that the Board of Trustees had settled on a new name for the school, Ao Tawhiti, with the motto "Unlimited discovery".
 On 15 April 2014, the Ministry of Education confirmed the name of the school as "Ao Tawhiti Unlimited Discovery".
-From 2015 onwards, the school was split into two campuses bearing the names of each former school respectively, and continued to operate from the Dovedale campus following the merger, until 12 April 2019.
+From 2015, the school was split into two campuses bearing the names of each former school respectively, and continued to operate from the Dovedale campus following the merger, until 12 April 2019.

-Rebuild (2017–2019)
+Rebuild and return to city (2017–2019)

 Plans for the school to the return to the Christchurch CBD by 2017 were delayed, in part due to difficulties in securing land.
-The school had hoped to rebuild on High Street on the site of the former Holiday Inn building, then owned by Carter Group, but negotiations fell through.
+The school had hoped to rebuild on High Street on the site of the former Centra Building, then owned by Carter Group, but negotiations fell through.
 A spokesperson for the school board described the setback as "devastating".

 On 24 August 2016, Nikki Kaye, then Associate Minister of Education announced that the revised site for Ao Tawhiti Unlimited Discovery was to be 177 St Asaph Street.
 Building work began in late 2017, and cost approximately thirty-million New Zealand dollars.
 In early 2019, Ao Tawhiti had received strong interest as it neared the completion of its new building; applicants were placed in a ballot system due to high demand for places.
 The school planned to start with 570 students and increase to 670 by 2021.

 Students and staff farewelled the Dovedale campus days before the first term of the year ended on 12 April 2019, marking the last day at the temporary site.
-The Dovedale campus provided the school with on site facilities it didn't have prior.
-This saw a large rise in the participation of sports within the school.
-The school fielded teams in sports neither Unlimited or Discovery had prior.
-Lunchtime summer volleyball in the schools quad became a yearly regular, with students and staff participating.
-"Juniors vs Seniors" and "Students vs Staff" football games became annual events with much of the school participating or watching.
 Ao Tawhiti reopened at the St Asaph street address on 29 April 2019, following the public school holiday, although students did not return until several days after.